balmukunddubey888/apniduniya/README.md

 # apniduniya
-this is my first Git Repository
+this is my first Git Repository.
+Author-bal mukund dubey